Wireless, Low-Cost, Low-Power Integrated Sensor Photonics

 As a result, our gas analyser will have very high vibration and shock resistance.
 The two photonic chips can be assembled with standard electronics industry high throughput pick-and-place assembly tools.

-Cost Efficiency and Opportunities
+Cost Reduction and Opportunities

 This simplicity and compactness translate into significantly reduced costs, by at least two orders of magnitude, creating a great opportunity for a spin-out company.